mamanipatricia/youtube-clone/README.md

 <br>
 <br>

-# Now it's time to get started with the Frontend!
+# Now it's time to get started with Frontend!
 ⭐ The project follows a `Nodejs folder structure`.

 ## Requirements